Helensyc/helensyc.github.io/_pages/about.md

   - /about.html
 ---

-I am an incoming PhD student in Computational Social Science at Chinese University of HongKong, Shenzhen.
+I am an incoming PhD student in Division of XXXXX at The Chinese University of HongKong, Shenzhen.
+My research interests mainly lie in Bayesian Statistics, Spatial Analysis, Public Health.
+I graduated from School of Geography and Planning, Sun Yat-sen University with Bachelor of Engineering and from Department of Geography, National University of Singapore with master degree in Applied Geographic Information Systems.

 A data-driven personal website
 ======